matthewjenifer/matthewjenifer.github.io/_posts/2024-11-09-my-third-post.md

     MIN8: ['Cmi6/9', 'Dmi7(b5)', 'Cmi11/G', 'Cmi9', 'Fmi9', 'Abmi7', 'Ebmi7', 'Bbmi7(b5)', 'Ami11', 'Abma7#5', 'G7(b9,b13)', 'Cmi9ma7'],
 };
 ```

+<h3>1.
+Transposable Chord Sets for Major and Minor Keys</h3>

+<p>Maschine's chord matrix has 192 chords that can be transposed by the root note: sets MAJ1 to MAJ8 for major keys and MIN1 to MIN8 for minor keys.
+Each set has 12 chords, all originally in the key of C, making it easier to change keys later.
+I began with simple arrays planning to convert them at a later stage into objects that contain more details like pad number, chord name, roman numeral, and smart key.
+Moving from arrays to objects ensures future scalability and flexibility in any updated versions of this tool.</p>

 <p>To match Maschine's layout, I needed the tool to automatically adjust all 192 chords based on a given song key while maintaining the the hard coded harmonic structure of every chord bank.
 This challenge stumped me for some time, but I eventually figured it out.
 Once I did, other parts of the project came together more easily.</p>